JoNoC0/ecommerce/README.md

 # E-commerce Back End

 # Description
 A functional back end for e-commerce website that uses the latest technology.
-So the said company cand compete with other e-commerce companies.
+So the said company can compete with other e-commerce companies.

 # Table of Contents